 To avoid this exposure, there can be an arrangement.
 In this arrangement, the Indian parent company can lend Indian Rupees 5000 to the US subsidiary located in India at current rates (we suppose Rs.
 50 a dollar).
 Simultaneously, the US parent company will lend USD 100 to the Indian subsidiary.
 When the loan term expires, the repayment can be done in the same way.
 This arrangement is called back-to-back loan.

 Thus, in back-to-back loan the funds move within the country but serve the purpose of cross border loans.

 Back-to-Back Loans and India

-In India, the states directly can not borrow from external agencies such as IDA.
+In India, the states directly cannot borrow from external agencies such as IDA.
 The Union Government plays a role of intermediary.
 Before 2004, the states in India received all the external assistance on the terms as decided by the Union Budget.
-The loans were transferred to India states as follows:
+The loans were transferred to India states as per the below flowchart:

 External Agency →Government of India →State Governments.

 The External agency here means the banks such as World Bank etc. We should know that India has been a “blend borrower” in the World Bank.
 This means that it used to borrow on 50:50 rations of IBRD Loans and IDA Credits.
 The ratio could change also.
 Now the Government of India passed the funds to states on basis of 70:30 Loans to Grant ratio.
 This means that this loan to grant ratio was regardless of the loan:credit composition from the World Bank.

 The States argued that the Central Government was pocketing the concessional components of the loans borrowed from the external agencies and they should be allowed to approach the market directly.
 The Central Government argued that since it (central government) is bearing the currency risks too, the pocketing of concessional component was a fair trade.
 On this matter, the 12th Finance Commission recommended passing loans on ‘Back-to-Back’ basis to State Governments.
 This implied that

 - States are encouraged to approach the market directly